ZPTXDev/Console/README.md

 Before running the bot, run `npm ci` to install dependencies.

-After installation of dependencies, make a copy of `config.example.json` and rename it to `config.json`.
+After installation of dependencies, make a copy of `config.example.json`, naming it `config.json`.

 ### <a name="configuration"></a>Configuration